 At the age of 6 months, breastmilk is no longer sufficient to meet babies' nutritional needs and if complementary feeding is not introduced on time, they are at risk of undernutrition.
 This indicator therefore assesses whether children start complementary feeding at the appropriate age.

 How to Collect and Analyse the Required Data

-Q1: Did [baby's name] eat any solid, semi-solid, or soft foods yesterday during the day or at night?
+Q1: Did [child’s name] eat any solid, semi-solid, or soft foods yesterday?

 A1: yes / no / does not know

 (if the previous answer is YES; verify it by asking the following question)

 Q2: What kind of solid, semi-solid, or soft foods did [child’s name] eat yesterday?

 1) yes, solid, semi-solid, or soft foods were eaten

 2) no, solid, semi-solid, or soft foods were not eaten